davidekete/x402-Teller/README.md

 ### Hot Wallet Warning

 - Your Solana private key is a **hot wallet**
-- This key pays gas fees and executes on-chain settlements
+- This key pays gas fees (make sure you have enough SOL in your wallet) and executes on-chain settlements.
 - It has direct access to pull authorized funds from buyers
 - **Never commit private keys to version control**
 - Store them securely using environment variables or KMS